kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-product-bundles/README.txt

 == Screenshots ==

 1. Admin view: Product bundle type for product
-2. Admin view: Bundled items
+2. Admin view: Bundle items and options
-3. Admin view: Quantity of bundled items
-4. Admin view: Search field to add a product
+3. Admin view: Add products to the bundle
-5. Customer view: Product bundle
+4. Customer view: Product bundle
-6. Customer view: Product bundle in cart
+5. Customer view: Product bundle in cart
-7. Customer view: Order details with a product bundle
-8. Admin view: Items of the purchased order
-9. Admin view: Product bundle in the order
+6. Admin view: Product bundle in the order

 == Changelog ==

+= 1.2.2 - Released on 04 Dec 2020 =

+* New: support for WordPress 5.6
+* New: support for WooCommerce 4.8
+* Update: plugin framework
+* Update: language files

+= 1.2.1 - Released on 06 Nov 2020 =

+* New: support for WooCommerce 4.7
+* Update: plugin framework
+* Update: language files

+= 1.2.0 - Released on 06 Oct 2020 =

+* New: support for WooCommerce 4.6
+* Update: plugin framework
+* Update: language files
+* Tweak: improved style and usability

+= 1.1.26 - Released on 17 Sep 2020 =

+* New: support for WooCommerce 4.5
+* Update: plugin framework
+* Update: language files

 = 1.1.25 - Released on 06 Jul 2020 =